Wonderland Engine's Optimizations

 Wonderland Engine joins meshes together at runtime to allow multiple meshes to be drawn with a single draw call.
 As each mesh usually uses different materials, we have special shaders that are able to use a list of materials to draw parts of the batch in different ways.

-This optimization heavily reduces draw calls, as thousands of draw calls can be merged into a single one as long as they all share the same shader.
+This optimization heavily reduces draw calls by merging thousands of draw calls into a single one as long as they share the same shader.

-Using compressed GPU formats, the GPU storage can be used more efficiently.
-This way the same amount of GPU memory can hold more textures and texture resolution in the scene can be higher.
+By using compressed texture formats on the GPU, Wonderland Engine uses GPU memory more efficiently.
+The same amount of GPU memory can hold more textures and texture resolution in the scene can be higher.

 WebAssembly

-As a WebAssembly 3D engine, Wonderland Engine has more control over memory usage and increased performance over JavaScript.
-Computation-heavy features like computing scene graph transformations or memory-intensive features like batching can hereby implemented way more efficiently.
+WebAssembly gives Wonderland Engine more control over memory usage and increased performance over JavaScript.
+Computation-heavy features, e.g., computing scene graph transformations or memory-intensive features like batching can be implemented way more efficiently.

 WebAssembly SIMD

 SIMD instructions in WebAssembly allow processing multiple pieces of data in a single instruction.
-This can especially speed up vector math.
+This speeds up vector math dramatically.

-Wonderland Engine’s scene graph and component system, as well as other parts of the code base, are designed through Data Oriented Design.
+Wonderland Engine’s scene graph and component system, as well as other parts of the code base, follow Data Oriented Design (DOD).
 DOD is a way to write code such that data is processed more efficiently by the CPU by improving cache usage and helping predictive code execution.

 Loading time